Faiz-Iqbal/F20GA_Group7/Render/Readme.md

 - Light Threshold: 0.010
 - High-Quality Normals: Enabled

-## Overall Camera & Lighting
+## 5 - Overall Camera & Lighting

-The camera was positioned at an angle to capture a clear, comprehensive view of the entire room setup.
-A traditional 3-point lighting setup was employed with a 2:1:0.5 ratio, using Area Lights for each source.
-The Key Light provided primary illumination and defined shadows, the Fill Light softened shadows and balanced the lighting, and the Back Light added separation and depth to the scene.
-Additionally, spotlights were strategically placed in various locations to emphasize specific details.
-The scene was rendered using the Eevee render engine, chosen for its real-time performance, making it ideal for quick previews and the final render.
+The camera setup was carefully positioned at an elevated angle to provide a comprehensive view of the entire room, ensuring all key elements were visible while maintaining a balanced composition.
+The chosen angle highlights the spatial relationships between objects and creates a visually engaging perspective, capturing the depth and layout of the scene.
+This positioning also allowed an effective demonstration of the lighting setup, showing shadow falloff and object highlights.

+A traditional 3-point lighting setup was employed to achieve balanced and realistic lighting, using a 2:1:0.5 intensity ratio between the Key, Fill, and Back Lights.

+**Key Light**: Positioned at a high angle in front of the main focal area, the Key Light served as the primary source of illumination, set at twice the intensity of the Fill Light to establish the dominant lighting direction.
+The Key Light was angled to cast clear directional shadows, defining the texture and contours of key objects such as the table, chair, and bed.
+This light was also adjusted to enhance the textures on surfaces, like wood grain on the table and the fabric on the chair, providing sharp, well-defined shadows that added realism and depth to the scene.

+**Fill Light**: The Fill Light was placed opposite the Key Light, at half the Key Light’s intensity, to soften shadows and reduce contrast in the darker areas of the room.
+This light helped distribute the illumination more evenly, preventing harsh contrasts and preserving details in the shadowed areas.
+By providing a balanced light across the scene, the Fill Light kept the atmosphere natural while ensuring that secondary elements, such as shelves and smaller items, were subtly highlighted without taking attention away from the main focal points.

+**Back Light**: Positioned behind and slightly above the main objects, the Back Light provided a soft glow that separated the objects from the background, enhancing the scene's depth.
+Set at a low intensity (0.5 times the strength of the Key Light), it created delicate highlights along the edges of objects, accentuating contours and enhancing the sense of space.
+This subtle rim lighting was particularly effective for objects with defined shapes, like the chair back, lamp, and shelves, providing a sense of dimension and realism without overpowering the scene.

+In addition to the 3-point lighting setup, spotlights were strategically placed to enhance specific areas.
+For example, a spotlight focused on the table area emphasized the metallic and wood textures, while another directed at the plant brought out details in the leaves and pot.
+These spotlights provided localized highlights, adding visual interest and guiding the viewer’s attention around the room.

+The entire lighting setup was optimized for the Eevee render engine, selected for its real-time rendering capabilities and speed.
+This engine allowed for rapid adjustments and previews, enabling fine-tuning of both lighting and composition.
+High sample rates and optimized shadow settings were used to enhance the visual quality of the final render, ensuring crisp shadows and minimal noise.
+Eevee’s blend of real-time feedback and quality results made it ideal for creating the intended atmosphere and achieving a polished, professional final render.